Double parton correlations in constituent quark models: Constituent quark model description of double parton distribution functions

 By inserting the wave function Eq. (\ref{wf}) in Eq. (\ref{q1q2}), one gets, in the HO model:

-where $C = (\sqrt{3}/(\pi \alpha^2))^3$ and $f(\vec k_1, \vec k_2,\alpha)= 2 (k_1^2 + k_2^2 + \vec k_1 \cdot \vec k_2)/\alpha^2$.
+where $C = 2 (\sqrt{3}/(\pi \alpha^2))^3$ and $f(\vec k_1, \vec k_2,\alpha)= 2 (k_1^2 + k_2^2 + \vec k_1 \cdot \vec k_2)/\alpha^2$.
 The delta function is worked out considering the nucleon with mass $M$ at rest and the quark with mass $m \simeq M/3$ on mass shell, with energy $k_0 = \sqrt{m^2 + k^2}$.
 In this way one has, for $i=1,2$:

-From this assumption, a little support violation arises, e.g., a little tail of the longitudinal momentum distribution is found for $x > 1$.
+From this assumption, a { } support violation arises, e.g., a { small} tail of the longitudinal momentum distribution is found for $x > 1$.
 From Eq. (\ref{uuho}), it is clear that $uu$ depends on $k_\perp$, only in the exponent of the Gaussian function outside the integral.

 By inserting the wave function Eq. (\ref{ikwf}) in Eq. (\ref{q1q2}), one gets instead, in the IK model:

 where $uu_{\cal {S}}=uu^{HO}$ and

 where